Woodside Hotel, Kenilworth: Later residents

-Albert Cay (1846-1921) was a member of the Cay family of Charlton Hall.
+Albert Cay (1846–1921) was a member of the Cay family of Charlton Hall.
 He was born there in 1846.
 He was the grandson of Judge Robert Hodshon Cay and Elizabeth Liddell, the painter.
-His uncle was John Cay, the pioneer photographer and his cousin was James Clerk Maxwell, the famous scientist.
-He owned the firm James Stevens and Son who were glass manufacturers in Birmingham.
+His uncle was John Cay, the pioneer photographer, and his cousin was James Clerk Maxwell, the scientist.
+He owned the firm James Stevens and Son, who were glass manufacturers in Birmingham.
 He also owned an estate in Northumberland.

-In 1879 he married Annie Jaffray (1852-1941) who was the daughter of Sir John Jaffray 1st Baronet, who was a newspaper proprietor.
-The couple had one son Albert Jaffray Cay but unfortunately he died in Egypt in 1916 during the War.
+In 1879 he married Annie Jaffray (1852–1941), who was the daughter of Sir John Jaffray, 1st Baronet, who was a newspaper proprietor.
+The couple had one son Albert Jaffray Cay, but unfortunately he died in Egypt in 1916 during the First World War.
 His name is on the Kenilworth War Memorial.
-Albert died in 1921 and Annie continued to live at Woodside for the next 20 years.
+Albert died in 1921, and Annie continued to live at Woodside for the next 20 years.
 She was very involved in community activities and gave generous donations to the Leamington Hospital and other institutions in Kenilworth.
 She died in 1941 at the age of 89.